 The patient is given oral doses of vitamin B12, and their 24-hour urine level of cobalamin is studied.

-The patient is given radiolabeled vitamin B12 orally, following an intramuscular (IM) dose of unlabeled vitamin B12 one hour later.
+The patient is given radiolabeled vitamin B12 orally, followed by an intramuscular (IM) dose of unlabeled vitamin B12 one hour later.
 The injection is given to ensure that none of the radioactive B12 binds to any vitamin B12 depleted tissues, for example, the liver.
-A 24-hour urine collection monitors the absorption and the excretion.
+A 24-hour urine collection monitors the absorption and excretion.

-If stage I is abnormal, stage II may be done 3 to 7 days later.
+If stage 1 is abnormal, stage 2 may be done 3 to 7 days later.

 During Stage 1, a healthy person will be able to absorb the administered radioactive B12 in their terminal ileum.
 It will then be excreted in the urine.
 If there are any defects with the cubam receptor at the terminal ileum, the result will show a low level of labeled cobalamin in urine as it will remain in the intestines and is likely to be excreted in feces.
 A defect associated with low levels of an intrinsic factor will also produce a similar abnormal result.

 Patients with an abnormally low level of cobalamin in the urine in stage 1 usually undergo stage 2.
 If stage 2 shows a normal level of excreted vitamin B12, it means that the patient has low intrinsic factor levels, and one possible cause is pernicious anemia.
 If the test still indicates a low level of vitamin B12 in the urine, it means that the patient has a poor intestinal absorption of cobalamin.
 Further tests should be done to assess the cause of malabsorption that can include Crohn disease, small bowel bacterial overgrowth syndrome, and infection by Diphyllobothrium latum.

 Normal and Critical Findings